open-cloud/open-cloud.github.io.old/1_user.md

 The *Privileges* tab is used to grant other users Admin privileges for the deployment.

-The *Sites* tab is used to bind Site (and the Nodes they host) to this Deployment.
-Nodes are imported into a Deployment through a *Controller* that is responsible for instantiating and managing Nodes.
-For example, in the case of an OpenStack cluster, the Controller effectively connects XOS to the Nove, Neutron, and Keystone services running on the OpenStack head node.
+The *Sites* tab is used to bind a Site (and the Nodes they host) to this Deployment.
+Nodes are imported into a Deployment through a *Controller* that is responsible for instantiating and managing the Nodes.
+For example, in the case of an OpenStack cluster, the Controller effectively connects XOS to the Nova, Neutron, and Keystone services running on the OpenStack head node.

-To create a new Deployment-to-Site-to-Controller binding, us the *Add another Site Deployment* link at the bottom of the Sites tab.
+To create a new Deployment-to-Site-to-Controller binding, use the *Add another Site Deployment* link at the bottom of the Sites tab.
 You will be prompted for the Site and the Controller.
 If an existing Controller is not suitable, then the "+" button next to the Controller dropdown